Strings and user input

 Optionally, you can provide a format specifier along with the expression after a :

-function in C language, printf
+function in C language, the printf

 >>> appx_pi = 22 / 7